 If your facility moves to another location, even within the same building, any equipment that requires calibration such as Balances, Scales, etc, may require a Pre/Post Calibration test.

-Any equipment that is found to be faulty should be taken out of service immediately, regardless of the date on the sticker.
-Not only is it embarrassing to have out of date stickers, but awkward to hook up a patient to a piece of equipment that won’t work properly.
+Any medical equipment that is found to be faulty should be taken out of service immediately, regardless of the date on the medical inspection sticker.
+Not only is it embarrassing to have out of date biomedical inspection stickers, but awkward to hook up a patient to a piece of equipment that won’t work properly.

 What is an Electrical Safety Inspection?

 The cost of repairs may seem astronomical at times, however, when compared to the risk on human life, is it even justifiable to ever say “it’s not worth it”!
-The only other option is to replace it with new.
+The only other option is to replace it with new equipment.